A Special Tool, A Special Team

 Donald Dupuis, MD, is head of CMC/DHK's Bariatric Surgery Team.
 He explains, "Obesity is a complex problem that is produced at the confluence of a person's genetic and emotional makeup and the culture they live in.
 Consequently, there are many ways of dealing with the problem – surgery is one way that is highly effective and durable.
 There are several different bariatric (weight loss) surgeries – gastric banding is just one of them.
 Banding has a number of advantages: it's reversible and it's relatively low risk."

-CMC/DHK Bariatric Surgery Team is comprised of Dr. Dupuis, fellow surgeon Michael Ormont, MD, program coordinator Pam Morrison, PA, a nutritional consultant, and behavioral consultant Amanda Houle – all of whom have experience in bariatric medicine and a personal commitment the surgical approach to obesity.
+CMC/DHK Bariatric Surgery Team is comprised of Dr. Dupuis, fellow surgeon Michael Ormont, MD, program coordinator Pam Morrison, PA, a nutritional consultant, and behavioral consultant Amanda Houle – all of whom have experience in bariatric medicine and a personal commitment to the surgical approach to obesity.